Bee Movie

-Bee Movie is a 2007 American computer-animated comedy film produced by DreamWorks Animation and Columbus 81 Productions, and distributed by Paramount Pictures.
-The film was directed by Simon J. Smith and Steve Hickner (in the former's feature directorial debut) from a screenplay by Jerry Seinfeld, Spike Feresten, Barry Marder and Andy Robin.
-It stars the voices of Seinfeld, Renée Zellweger, Matthew Broderick, John Goodman, Patrick Warburton, and Chris Rock.
-The film centers on Barry B. Benson (Seinfeld), a honey bee who tries to sue the human race for exploiting bees after learning from his new florist friend Vanessa Bloome (Zellweger) that humans sell and consume honey.
+Bee Movie is a 2007 American animated romantic comedy film produced by DreamWorks Animation and Columbus 81 Productions, and distributed by Paramount Pictures.
+Directed by Simon J. Smith and Steve Hickner and written by Jerry Seinfeld, Spike Feresten, Barry Marder, and Andy Robin, it stars the voices of Seinfeld and Renée Zellweger.
+The film centers on Barry B. Benson (Seinfeld), an anthropomorphic honey bee who tries to sue the human race for exploiting bees after learning from his new florist friend Vanessa Bloome (Zellweger) that humans sell and consume honey.

-Bee Movie debuted in New York City on October 25, 2007, and was released in theaters in the United States on November 2.
-Upon its release, it received mixed reviews from critics, who praised its humor and voice cast, but criticized its plot.
-The film was a box office success, grossing $293.5 million worldwide on a budget of $150 million.
-It has since gathered a cult following, partly driven by memes of the film shared on social media.
+Bee Movie premiered in New York City on October 25, 2007, and was released in theaters in the United States on November 2.
+It grossed $293.5 million worldwide on a budget of $150 million.
+It received mixed reviews from critics, who praised its humor and voice cast but criticized its plot and lack of originality.
+Nevertheless, it has since gained a cult following, partly driven by internet memes of the film shared on social media, which most often lampoon its surreal premise, script and celebrity cameos.

 Plot

-Barry B. Benson, an idealistic honey bee who has the ability to talk to humans, has recently graduated from college and is about to enter the hive's Honex Industries honey-making workforce with his best friend, Adam Flayman.
-Barry is initially excited to join the workforce, but his ambitious, insubordinate attitude emerges upon discovering that his choice of job will never change once picked.
+Barry B. Benson, an idealistic honey bee who has the ability to talk to humans, has recently graduated from school and is about to enter the hive's honey-making workforce, Honex Industries, with his best friend, Adam Flayman.
+Barry is initially excited, but his ambitious, insubordinate attitude emerges upon discovering that his choice of job will never change once picked.
 Later, the two bees run into a group of Pollen Jocks, bees who collect pollen from flowers outside the hive, and they offer to take Barry with them if he is "bee enough".
-While on his first pollen-gathering expedition in New York City, Barry gets lost in the rain, and ends up on the balcony of a human florist named Vanessa Bloome.
-Upon noticing Barry, Vanessa's boyfriend Ken attempts to squash him, but Vanessa gently catches and releases Barry outside the window, saving his life.
+While on his first pollen-gathering expedition in New York City, Barry gets lost in the rain, and ends up in the apartment of a human florist named Vanessa Bloome.
+Upon noticing Barry, Vanessa's boyfriend Ken attempts to kill him, but Vanessa gently catches and releases Barry outside, saving his life.

-Barry later returns to express his gratitude to Vanessa, breaking the sacred rule that bees are not to communicate with humans.
+Barry later returns to express his gratitude to Vanessa, breaking the sacred law that bees are not to communicate with humans.
 Barry and Vanessa develop a close friendship, bordering on attraction, and spend time together.
-When he and Vanessa are in the grocery store, Barry discovers that the humans have been stealing and eating the bees' honey for centuries.
+When he and Vanessa are in a grocery store, Barry discovers that the humans have been stealing and eating the bees' honey for centuries.
 He decides to journey to Honey Farms, which supplies the grocery store with its honey.
-Incredulous at the poor treatment of the bees in the hive, including the use of bee smokers to incapacitate the colony, Barry decides to sue the human race to put an end to exploitation of the bees, with Vanessa agreeing to help.
+Incredulous at the poor treatment of the bees in the hives, including the use of bee smokers to incapacitate colonies, Barry decides to sue the human race to put an end to exploitation of the bees, with Vanessa agreeing to help.